simplexlab/collectd_logstash_kibana/README.markdown

 * Java 1.7.0_65
 * Elasticsearch 1.2.2+
 * Kibana 3.1.0+
-* optional: use Nginx as a proxy for Kibana
+* optional: use nginx/apache/other as a proxy for kibana

 ### install java:
 ```